SummaryRead the full fact sheet

-The overuse of antibacterial cleaning products, including disinfectants in the home may be producing strains of multi-antibiotic-resistant bacteria.
+The overuse of antibacterial cleaning products, including disinfectants in the home, may be producing strains of bacteria that are resistant to multiple antibiotics.
 Bacteria that are resistant to many antibiotics are known as multi-resistant organisms (MROs).

-Media advertisements press the point that bacteria in the home are harmful and must be eliminated by using any number of the antibacterial or antimicrobial products available.
+As a marketing strategy, media advertisements suggest that bacteria in the home are harmful and must be eliminated by using any number of the antibacterial or antimicrobial products available.

-These products are labelled as antibacterial, antiseptic or antimicrobial and are everywhere.
-They include:
+Household products that are labelled as antibacterial, antiseptic or antimicrobial include:

 Many of these products contain antibacterial agents such as triclosan.
 These ingredients are valuable in hospitals and other healthcare settings, but their effectiveness could be compromised by unnecessary domestic use.
 Their widespread use in the home could make some bacteria resistant to these antibacterial substances.